Halcyoninae/Halcyon_v2/README.md

 Currently there are no direct pre-compiled binary and executables that I have made for you to simply download and run.
 However, you can download this project and run it from source.

+It is recommended to have Java 8 or above in order to run this program either from source or from a pre-compiled binary.
+Note: Tag for forcing optimizations upon the program may or may not work for different runtimes, but for my own side I used Corretto-16-JDK, if you feel like it is not doing the correct thing, you may disable this feature.

 **Main Class:** `Halcyon` [here](src/com/jackmeng/halcyon/Halcyon.java)<br>
 **Linker Manifest:** `MANIFEST.MF` [here](src/META-INF/MANIFEST.MF)